AmaraSpatial-10K: A Spatially and Semantically Aligned 3D Dataset for Spatial Computing and Embodied AI: Conclusion

+We presented AmaraSpatial-10K, a dataset of 10{,}000+ synthetic 3D assets in which metric scale, semantic anchoring, PBR materials, collision hulls, and multi-sentence descriptions co-exist under a single coordinate convention.
+We accompanied it with a reusable evaluation suite (Scale Plausibility Score, intra-category scale consistency, anchor error, cross-modal CLIP coherence, and LLM Concept Density), applied across AmaraSpatial-10K, Objaverse, HSSD, ABO, and GSO, establishing quantitative baselines on properties that prior datasets do not jointly provide.

+Three downstream studies probe whether these intrinsic gains translate into practical advantage.
+CLIP text-to-asset retrieval improves by $3.4\times$ in Recall@5 over a matched Objaverse subset, with median rank dropping from 267 to 3 and an ablation attributing the gain to description richness rather than render style.
+A Holodeck scene-composition case study under an identical processing pipeline yields zero object overlaps and full floor contact where matched Objaverse assets do not, tentatively suggesting that metric-accurate geometry contributes to layout reliability without pipeline-specific tuning.
+A Habitat-Sim drop test reaches $99.1\%$ physics stability with $\sim$$20\times$ wall-time speed-up, a gap that compounds at scene scale.

+By publicly releasing the dataset alongside open-source implementations of the evaluation suite, we aim to make spatial and semantic alignment, not just raw scale, a default expectation for 3D asset banks consumed by single-image-to-3D foundation models, embodied-AI simulators, and AR/VR pipelines.

-\paragraph{Future work.} We plan to (i)~release a physics-aware scene composition benchmark over Holodeck~\cite{holodeck} and LayoutGPT~\cite{layoutgpt} that substitutes AmaraSpatial-10K for Objaverse as the asset bank, (ii)~report single-image-to-3D fine-tuning results that substitute AmaraSpatial-10K for Objaverse in the training corpus of \cite{triposr, instantmesh}, (iii)~extend the dataset to 100K assets with the same spatial invariants, and (iv)~open-source the evaluation suite (SPS, Concept Density, anchor error) as a reusable Python package.
+\paragraph{Future work.} We plan to scale Holodeck~\cite{holodeck} and LayoutGPT~\cite{layoutgpt} beyond the present $N{=}6$ case study with human evaluation; report single-image-to-3D fine-tuning using AmaraSpatial-10K in place of Objaverse for \cite{triposr, instantmesh}; extend to 100K assets while preserving spatial invariants; and package SPS, Concept Density, and anchor error as a stand-alone Python library.